SCOTT-HAMILTON/FakeMicWavPlayer/README.md

 ![Travis CI build status](https://travis-ci.org/SCOTT-HAMILTON/FakeMicWavPlayer.svg?branch=master)

-Fake is a pulseaudio client that can inject wav files like a microphone to any recording app on linux.
+Fake is a pulseaudio client that can inject ogg files like a microphone to any recording app on linux.

 # Meson Building
   To build it, run :